-Whether you are an online retailer or service provider, it is important to let customers find you easily.
+Whether you are an online retailer or service provider, letting customers find you easily is essential.
 A virtual business needs functional communication channels because you don’t have an office where customers can go to.
-In other words, you need to strengthen your telephone customer service, social media presence, and provide quick inquiry responses.
-Don’t give competitors a chance to get ahold of your clients because of an inefficient communication system.
+In other words, you must strengthen your telephone customer service and social media presence and provide quick inquiry responses.
+Don’t allow competitors to get ahold of your clients because of an inefficient communication system.

 Understanding your target

-It’s hard to believe that some people are still not familiarized with online shopping or remote service providers.
+It’s hard to believe that some people are still unfamiliar with online shopping or remote service providers.
 But it is a fact, and sometimes the problem is that potential customers are not ready to trust an unconventional business style.
-They need to walk into an office and meet their providers face to face.
+They need to walk into an office and meet their providers.
 If that is the case, it is up to you to gain their trust.
-Perhaps making a representative visit them or setting a small information office is the best way to go.
+Perhaps making a representative visit them or setting up a small information office is the best way to go.